-You’ve been searching all over the Internet for the solutions to losing stubborn body fat.
+You’ve been searching all over the Internet for the solutions on how to get rid of stubborn belly fat.
 You’ve been reading all of these articles that talk about the need to exercise a lot while cutting carbohydrates, and nothing has been working.

 That’s because many of those articles are describing things that DON’T WORK.

-This is important to know because many, many men do not have a strong hormonal balance and will therefore have VERY stubborn body fat.
+This is important to know because many, many men do not have a strong hormonal balance and will therefore have VERY stubborn belly fat.

-First, let’s define the meaning of “stubborn” body fat.
-Stubborn body fat is different from other body fat.
+First, let’s define the meaning of “stubborn” belly fat.
+For starters, it is different from other fat.

 For women, it is located in the butt and thighs while for men, it is located in the love handles and lower abdomen.
 (2)

-Stubborn body fat has a higher density of alpha-receptors and receives less blood flow than regular body fat.
+Stubborn belly fat has a higher density of alpha-receptors and receives less blood flow than regular body fat.

 There are different types of body fat.
 Subcutaneous is fat below the skin, visceral fat is fat around the organs, and intramuscular fat is fat in the muscles.
 Stubborn body fat, for the most part, is referring to subcutaneous fat.
 (2)